-Previously, in terms of international revenue, I was focused on places like Europe (UK is a huge driver, but France / Germany / Spain / Italy – not so much), Japan (I earned like 150 yen in one month and got very excited, crickets since then), Brazil / Mexico (didn’t see much traffic from those places), and India (I think there’s a lot of potential here, however, I’ve only earned $10 USD equivalent so far from Cuelinks).
+Previously, I focused on geographies like Europe (UK is a huge driver, but France / Germany / Spain / Italy - not so much), Japan (I earned like 150 yen in one month, crickets since then), Brazil / Mexico (not seeing any traffic from them), and India (I think there's a lot of potential here, however, I've only earned ~$10 USD from Cuelinks).

-Now, I see that Singapore could be a good source of income (just signed up for Amazon Associates in that region today).
-I also believe that Malaysia / Philippines users will get redirected to Amazon Singapore (or possibly Amazon Australia) so I’m good there.
+Now, I see that Singapore could be a good source of income (signed up for Amazon Associates SG).

-The last two countries, however, are not monetizable at this time.
-Amazon does have a UAE program but requires a local bank account in UAE, Egypt, or Saudi Arabia.
-South Africa does not have a program at this time.
+The last two countries are not monetizable at this time.
+Amazon has a UAE program but it requires a local bank account in UAE, Egypt, or Saudi Arabia.

 Finally, I'm very excited about a new review format that I'm piloting out: